2mal3/Natural-Disaster-Datapack/README.md

 # Natural-Disaster-Datapack Beta v.0.14.10

-The Natural Disaster Datapack adds over 8 different and mostly unique natural disasters.
+The Natural Disaster Datapack adds over 8 different, adjustable and unique natural disasters.
 These occur in Minecraft over a random period of one week to one month.
 This datapack is still in development, so it is not yet balanced and bugs may occur.
-Therefore I am open for more ideas for natural disasters and other things.
+Therefore, I am open for more ideas for natural disasters and other things.

+Features:
+  - Over 8 different and unique natural disasters
+  - Multiplayer friendly
+  - Easy to configure
+  - Easy bug help
+  - Still in development.
+This means that you have influence on the development and new features constantly being added.

 Natural disasters:
   - Meteorite impact (All gone.)